 Without the stripe, they'd be almost as pretty as these flowers

 These size 13 boots fit our size 12 feet like gloves (in a good way).
 They've got around 1/4" of forward and back wiggle and minimal extra room width wise for our D width feet.
 We can fit a thicker sock on, but that's pushing it just a little bit.

 These boots are perfect for little chores around the house on wet days

-These boots ring in at $60, which is a great price for such a comfortable shoe.
+These boots are on the affordable side.
 If you need it for vigorous use (farming or construction), we urge you to spend a bit more and get a more protective, higher option, but if it's just for around town (and you don't mind the grey stripe), we recommend these for the price.
-We are partial to the looks of the Bogs Carson, but the Carson costs twice the price and aren't twice as good (they're just a little bit better).
+We are partial to the looks of the snazzier boots, but they all cost more than twice the price and aren't twice as good (though we think they look better).

 We enjoyed testing these boots out, and would highly recommend them if you're in the market for an affordably priced low top boot for around-town use!
 Just don't expect them to protect you like high rain boots and we're sure you'll like them.